MysticalRobot/dotfiles/README.md

 ## opencode

-- i use opencode to interact with agentic models in neovim and the terminal
+- i use opencode to interact with agentic models in neovim and the terminal when i reach my limits for gemini-cli

+## gemini-cli

+- i use gemini-cli to interact with google gemini models in neovim and the terminal

 ---